lukesmmr/prometheus-agent/README.md

 To enhance the security of this solution one could:

-1. **Enable TLS**: Update the Loki endpoint URL to use HTTPS and configure proper certificates
-2. **Add Authentication**: Implement basic auth for the Loki push API
-3. **Container Hardening**: Add user specifications and capability restrictions to the Docker Compose file
+1. **Container Hardening**: Add user specifications and capability restrictions to the Docker Compose file
-4. **Network Segmentation**: Use AWS security groups to strictly control traffic between components
+2. **Network Segmentation**: Use AWS security groups to strictly control traffic between components
-5. **Persistent Storage**: Move the positions file from `/tmp` to a persistent, secure location
+3. **Persistent Storage**: Move the positions file from `/tmp` to a persistent, secure location
+4. **Credential Management**: Use a secure vault solution for managing the basic auth credentials